Team-Vocal/vocal/README.md

 * This project is aimed at a large number of investment institutions and developers in the initial stage, White Paper 1.0, and we do not tolerate plagiarism of the project.

 * Work together to make the community better.
-If you have any ideas, you can join vocal or contact @vocalodat, to move forward.
+If you have any ideas, you can join vocal or contact @vocaloidat, to move forward.

 😀♥